 There are three risk factors that I worry about the most:

-- We have little information about the company, the supplement quality, etc.
+- We have little information about the company, the supplement quality, where it was produced, etc.

-- We do not know the exact amount of all ingredients in this stack (a BIG problem!)
+- We do not know the exact amount of all ingredients in this stack (which is a big problem)

 - This supplement contains zero effective nootropic compounds

 A quick comparison with effective supplements shows too many signals for Quiet Mind Plus not to be a scam.